dharaadhvaryu/dharaadhvaryu/README.md

 Python Development
 With over 3 years of experience as a Python Developer, I have successfully built efficient, scalable, and maintainable backend systems and automation tools.
 My expertise includes:

-Backend Development: Proficient in frameworks like Flask and Django.
+Backend Development: Proficient in frameworks Django.
 Automation: Creating scripts for data processing pipelines and routine tasks.
 Data Tools: Developing tools for data extraction, transformation, and analysis.
 Web Development